-My FreeBSD workstation at home runs almost completely on ZFS, only /boot
+My FreeBSD workstation at home runs almost completely on ZFS, only /boot is

 UFS.
 This works really, really good.
 However, if you’re running linux